USEPA/ejscreen-rmp-proximity-processing/README.md

 **Pre-Hadoop Processing:**

 - Create a geodatabase table RMP_Work.gdb based on the download dataset (RMP_021623.csv).
-- Drop records outside the 50 US states, DC and PR, and create table RMP\_021623\_forHadoop.
+- Keep only the records for the 50 US states, DC and PR, and create table RMP\_021623\_forHadoop.
 - Export records to RMP\_021623\_forHadoop.csv with these columns: EPA\_ID, LATITUDE, LONGITUDE, CWEIGHT.
 Note that EPA\_ID is PGM\_SYS\_ID from the Envirofacts source file and CWEIGHT = 1 for all records.

 **AWS Hadoop Processing:**